-Proposed Strategy of Operation Proposed switch on speed Estimated from understanding of the traffic characteristics causing flow breakdown Estimated required storage space on entry slip road Estimated from traffic data analysis Estimated minimum release rate (vehicles per hour) Minimum entry slip road flow during peak hours of congestion Estimated maximum release rate (vehicles per hour) Maximum entry slip road flow during peak hours of congestion Notes Proposed Site Layout Detailed placement of the stop line and Qu eue Override loops etc. Site Concerns visit www.nationalarchives.gov.uk/doc/open-government-licence/, write to the Information Policy Team, The National Archives, Kew, London TW9 4DU, or email psi@nationalarchives.gsi.gov.uk.
+Proposed Strategy of Operation

+Estimated from understanding of the traffic

+Proposed switch on speed characteristics causing flow breakdown

+Estimated required storage space on Estimated from traffic data analysis

+entry slip road

+Estimated minimum release rate (vehicles per hour) Minimum entry slip road flow during peak hours of congestion

+Estimated maximum release rate Maximum entry slip road flow during peak hours of

+(vehicles per hour) congestion

+Notes

+Proposed Site Layout

+Detailed placement of the stop line and Qu eue Override loops etc.

+·

+Site Concerns

-You may re-use this information (not including logos) free of charge in any format or medium, under the terms of the Open Government Licence.
-To view this licence:
+You may re-use this information (not including logos) free of charge in any format or medium, under the terms of the write to the Information Policy Team, The National Archives, Kew, London TW9 4DU,

-TD 121 England National Application Annex to TD 121
+TD 121 - ENAA England National Application Annex for Ramp metering

-Ramp metering

-This National Application Annex contains the Highways England specific requirements related to ramp metering system design.
+This National Application Annex contains the National Highways specific requirements related to ramp metering system design.

-Users of this document are encouraged to raise any enquiries and/or provide feedback on the content and usage of this document to the dedicated Highways England team.
-The email address for all enquiries and feedback is: Standards\Enquiries@highwaysengland.co.uk
+Users of this document are encouraged to raise any enquiries and/or provide feedback on the content and usage of this document to the dedicated National Highways team.
+The online feedback form for all enquiries and feedback can be accessed at: www.standardsforhighways.co.uk/feedback.